kingsdigitallab/kdl/frontend/src/slides/2024-lisbon-dariah.md

 ![SDLC increments](/assets/images/slides/sdlc-increments.jpg)

+This is the active development phase.
+- Deliverables and high level requiremenmt defined at pre-project phase are reviewed and divided into increments
-The actual development.
-Dividing the project into increments, we decide at the end of each which requirements we'll focus on in the next increment.
+- At at the end of each increment, we decide which requirements we'll focus on in the next increment

 {% endslide %}

 {% slide %}

 ## Evolutionary Development

+### Active projects

 ![Projects in evolutionary development](/assets/images/slides/evodev-projects.png)